Debunking a UFO "Documentary":

 Rouen, France, 1954 photo

 Seems to be the same type of object as in the McMinnville photos: a mirror from a pickup truck.
 The narrator kind of hits the nail on the head suggesting that the objects in the Rouen photo and the McMinnville photos might have been "manufactured at the same place."
-Yup, and that place is Earth!
+Yup, Earth!

 Saas-Fee, Switzerland, July 26, 1975